Mental Health & Relationships: Why naming a feeling changes it

 Get your free Health and Wealth scores in 5 minutes.

-This article is for informational purposes only and does not constitute medical advice.
+Take the free assessment →This article is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional before making decisions about your health.